ravendb/bootcamp/src/Unit-3/lesson4/README.md

 }
 ````

 It is amazing!
-Now, everytime something changes a document in the server (Put, Delete), your application will get notified.
+Now, every time something changes a document in the server (Put, Delete), your application will get notified.
 Test it!
 Change some documents using the Studio and confirm it.

 Notice that the change notification include the document (or index) id and the
 type of the operation performed.
 Put or Delete in the case of documents, most
 often.
 If you want to actually access the document in question, you’ll need to
-load it using a session (as you already knows).
+load it using a session (as you already know).

-In a real application, you can take actions, such as notify the user (using
+In a "real world" application, you can take actions, such as notify the user (e.g. using
-SignalR if we are running in web application, for example).
+SignalR if you are running a web application).

 ## What changes are supported by the Changes API?